nuwanwp/Certification/Deploy and Manage Azure compute resources.md

 - Disk types
 - ![image](https://github.com/user-attachments/assets/5f4a8028-84f7-4a16-9aa1-604653bf4fd8)

-- Ultra Disks also feature a flexible performance configuration model that allows you to independently configure IOPS and throughput / Ultra Disks can't be used as an OS disk. / doesnot support  Compute Gallery.
-Can be attached to VM without downtime, Ultra Disks don't support availability sets. /Encrypting Ultra Disks with customer-managed keys using Azure Key Vaults stored in a different Microsoft Entra ID tenant isn't currently supported. /Azure Site Recovery isn't supported for VMs with Ultra Disks.
+- **Ultra Disks** also feature a flexible performance configuration model that allows you to independently configure IOPS and throughput / Ultra Disks can't be used as an OS disk. / doesnot support  Compute Gallery.
+Can be attached to VM without downtime, Ultra Disks don't support availability sets. /Encrypting Ultra Disks with customer-managed keys using Azure Key Vaults stored in a different Microsoft Entra ID tenant isn't currently supported. /Azure Site Recovery isn't supported for VMs with Ultra Disks. / Ultra Disks only support Single VM and Availability zone infrastructure options / Ultra Disks don't support disk caching.

-- Premium SSD v2 - transaction-intensive database may need a large amount of IOPS / gaming application may need a large amount of IOPS / can't be used as an OS disk. / doesnot support  Compute Gallery / Encrypting Ultra Disks with customer-managed keys using Azure Key Vaults stored in a different Microsoft Entra ID tenant isn't currently supported. /Azure Site Recovery isn't supported for VMs with Premium SSD v2 disks / Premium SSD v2 disks can't be attached to VMs in Availability Sets
+- **Premium SSD v2** - transaction-intensive database may need a large amount of IOPS / gaming application may need a large amount of IOPS / can't be used as an OS disk. / doesnot support  Compute Gallery / Encrypting Ultra Disks with customer-managed keys using Azure Key Vaults stored in a different Microsoft Entra ID tenant isn't currently supported. /Azure Site Recovery isn't supported for VMs with Premium SSD v2 disks / Premium SSD v2 disks can't be attached to VMs in Availability Sets/  Premium SSDv2 doesn't support host caching. / If you want to use a Premium SSD v2 disk, you must attach it to a VM that is explicitly deployed in a specific availability zone (e.g., Zone 1, Zone 2, or Zone 3)./ You cannot attach a Premium SSD v2 disk to a VM that is not assigned to a specific zone or one that is using a regional deployment model.

-- Premium SSDs - suitable for mission-critical production applications/ offer disk bursting
+- **Premium SSDs** - suitable for mission-critical production applications/ offer disk bursting
-- Standard SSDs -  suitable for web servers, low IOPS application servers, lightly used enterprise applications, and non-production workloads / offer disk bursting
+- **Standard SSDs** -  suitable for web servers, low IOPS application servers, lightly used enterprise applications, and non-production workloads / offer disk bursting
-- Standard HDDs - disks for dev/test scenarios and less critical workloads
+- **Standard HDDs** - disks for dev/test scenarios and less critical workloads

 - Manage disk has two redundancy options (LRS and ZRS)/ ZRS for managed disks is only supported with Premium SSD and Standard SSD managed disks.
 Premium SSD v2 is not supported
 - ZRS replicates your Azure managed disk synchronously across three Azure availability zones in the selected region